Quartz/Chartbuilder/docs/git-workflow-forks.md

 # cherry pick the commit
 > git cherry-pick b33c4e0f03d6bddada348f080c837c7f91c2f78a

-# (optional) you may want to amend your commit message before pushing
-> git commit --amend

-# you will have to force push to your branch now
-> git push origin <branch-name> --force
 ```

 This means that only the changes from _that_ commit will be brought over, and